Featuring Rita Porfiris, viola, Anton Miller, violin, and Scott Holden, piano

 What do you love about the viola,anddo you have a particular sound or concept that you are aiming for when you make violas?

-I want the instrument to be easy to play – I use an Amati pattern because I like the sloped shoulders, which makes higher position work easier.
+I also want the instrument to be easy to play.
+I use an Amati pattern because I like the sloped shoulders, which makes higher position work easier.

 Do you play music yourself, and do you have hobbies or interests away from music and instruments?

 Currently I play violin in the Salt Lake Symphony.
-Outside of my work I love hiking and mountain biking, and I just returned from Canada where I got to do both at Whistler Mountain!
+Outside of my work I love hiking and mountain biking.
+Just returned from Canada where I got to do both at Whistler Mountain!

 I have been told by many that I have a knack for adjusting and setting up instruments to reach the personal preference of the musician.
-I am a player myself and grew up in a family of musicians, so my goal is to communicate with my clients about ideas and concepts of sound, and then find the right playablity for the individual.
+I am a player myself and grew up in a family of musicians, so my goals is to communicate with my clients about ideas and concepts of sound, and then find the right playability for the individual.

 Do you play music yourself?

-I play steel guitar , guitar and fiddle. (maybe I will switch to jazz viola).
+I play steel guitar , guitar and fiddle (maybe I will switch to jazz viola).
 I have been lucky to know so many great musicians locally and nationally.
-I was once put on stage at Red Butte opening up for the Tedeschi Trucks Band .
-These days I just enjoy playing at home with the occasional gig out on the town.
+These days I enjoy playing at home with the occasional gig out on the town.

 Do you have hobbies or interests away from music and instruments?

-I enjoy the mountains, snowboarding and the wild west.
+I enjoy the mountains, and the wild west.
+I practice Tai Chi and enjoy casual bike rides.
 I feel like I need another century to scratch the surface of what this state has to offer.
 I really appreciate feeling a part of this community.